leminhtuan2015/Today-I-Learn/tech_theories/coding_style_reactive_programming.md

 * The hardest part of the learning `Reactive Programming` is thinking in Reactive.
 It's a lot about letting go of old `imperative` and `stateful` habits of typical programming, and forcing your brain to work in a different paradigm

+### The building blocks of Reactive Programming

+* Observables
+  * Observables are the data source /stream
+  * can emit multiple values, just one, or none
+  * can also emit errors
+  * can be infinite or finite, in which case they emit their completion event

+* Subscribers
+  * Subscribers subscribe to Observables
+  * they consume/observe the data
+  * they also receive the errors and completion events from the Observable

+* Operators
+  * used to create Observables (timers, ranges, from other data sources)
+  * used to transform Observables (map, buffer, group, scan, etc)
+  * used to filter Observables (filter, distinct, skip, debounce, etc)
+  * used to combine Observables (zip, merge, combine latest, etc)

+* Schedulers
+  * mechanism that allows us to easily add threading to our Observables and Subscribers
+  * subscribeOn() specifies on which Scheduler to Observables should operate
+  * observeOn() specifies on which Scheduler/Thread the Subscribers should be notified